ufs-community/uwtools/docs/sections/user_guide/cli/tools/mode_config.rst

        recipient: Moon
        repeat: 2

-* By default, variables/expressions that could not be rendered are passed through unchanged in the output.
+* By default, variables/expressions that cannot be rendered are passed through unchanged in the output.
 For example, config file ``config.yaml`` with contents

   .. code-block:: yaml

      roses: "{{ color1 }}"
      violets: "{{ color2 }}"

-  would normally be partially realized, with ``uw`` exiting with success status:
+  could normally be partially realized, with ``uw`` exiting with success status, by providing one of the two needed template values:

   .. code-block:: text

      $ color1=red uw config realize --input-file config.yaml --output-format yaml
      roses: red
      violets: '{{ color2 }}'
      $ echo $?
      0

   Adding the ``--total`` flag, however, requires ``uw`` to totally realize the config, and to exit with error status if it cannot:

   .. code-block:: text

      $ color1=red uw config realize --input-file config.yaml --output-format yaml --total [2024-02-28T23:21:16]    ERROR Config could not be realized.
-Try again with --values-needed.
+Try again with --values-needed for details.
      $ echo $?
      1

 * With the ``--dry-run`` flag specified, nothing is written to ``stdout`` (or to a file if ``--output-file`` is specified), but a report of what would have been written is logged to ``stderr``: